strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

   - a list of entries, as an array of objects
   - a custom response

-- `meta`(object): information about pagination, publication state, available locales…
+- `meta`(object): information about pagination, publication state, available locales, etc.
 <!-- TODO: create an entry in the docs to list all errors -->

 - `error` (object, _optional_): information about any error thrown by the request